ricardoasmarques/ceph-dev-docker/README.md

-To start up the compiled Ceph cluster, you can use the `vstart.sh` script, which spawns up an entire cluster (MONs, OSDs, Mgr) in your development environment or you can use the `ceph-start` script available in this docker image.
+To start up the compiled Ceph cluster, you can use the `vstart.sh` script, which spawns up an entire cluster (MONs, OSDs, Mgr) in your development environment or you can use the `start-ceph.sh` script available in this docker image.

 See the
 [documentation](http://docs.ceph.com/docs/master/dev/dev_cluster_deployement/)
 and the output of `vstart.sh --help` for details.

 To start an environment from scratch with debugging enabled, use the following command:

-    (docker)# start-ceph
+    (docker)# start-ceph.sh

 **Note:** This script uses the `vstart` `-d` option that enables debug output.
 Keep a close eye on the growth of the log files created in `build/out`, as they can grow very quickly (several